The Police: 1977–1978: recording contract and Outlandos d'Amour

 The Police made their first television appearance in October 1978, on BBC2's The Old Grey Whistle Test to promote the release of Outlandos d'Amour.
-Though "Roxanne" was never banned, the BBC did ban the second single from Outlandos d'Amour, "Can't Stand Losing You".
-This was due to the single's cover, which featured Copeland hanging himself over an ice block being melted by a portable radiator.
-The single became a minor chart hit, the Police's first, peaking at No. 42 in the UK.
+The BBC banned the second single from Outlandos d'Amour, "Can't Stand Losing You" due to the single's cover, which featured Copeland hanging himself over an ice block being melted by a portable radiator.
+The single became the Police's first chart hit, peaking at No. 42 in the UK.
 The follow-up single, "So Lonely", issued in November 1978, failed to chart.
-In February 1979, "Roxanne" was issued as a single in North America, where it was warmly received on radio despite the subject matter.
+In February 1979, "Roxanne" was issued as a single in North America, where it was played on radio despite the subject matter.
 The song peaked at No. 31 in Canada and No. 32 in the US, spurring a UK re-release of it in April.
-The band performed "Roxanne" on BBC1's Top of the Pops, and the re-issue of the song finally gained the band widespread recognition in the UK when it peaked at No. 12 on the UK Singles Chart.
+The band performed "Roxanne" on BBC1's Top of the Pops, and the re-issue of the song peaked at No. 12 on the UK Singles Chart.

-The group's UK success led to gigs in the US at the famous New York City club CBGB, The Rathskeller (The RAT) in Boston and at The Chance in Poughkeepsie, New York, from which "Roxanne" finally debuted on US radio on WPDH, and a gruelling 1979 North American tour in which the band drove themselves and their equipment around the country in a Ford Econoline van.
-That summer, "Can't Stand Losing You" was also re-released in the UK, becoming a substantial hit, peaking at No. 2.
+The group's UK success led to gigs in the US at the famous New York City club CBGB, The Rathskeller in Boston and at The Chance in Poughkeepsie, New York, from which "Roxanne" debuted on US radio on WPDH, and a gruelling 1979 North American tour in which the band drove themselves and their equipment around the country in a Ford Econoline van.
+That year, "Can't Stand Losing You" was also re-released in the UK, peaking at No. 2.
 The group's first single, "Fall Out", was reissued in late 1979, peaking at No. 47 in the UK.